Journal files

 Journal notes have three common fields: type, date, and version.

-version = server version that wrote the note (see Releases in the Helix Core Server schema documentation)
+version = Server version that wrote the note.
+To learn more, see Releases in the Helix Core Server Schema Documentation.

-plus additional information based on the type of journal note in the form of a set of integer (i1-i5) and string (s1-s5) flags.
+Journal notes have additional information based on the type of journal note.
+This information is in the form of a set of integer (i1-i5) and string (s1-s5) flags.

 For example: